Sudo-Ivan/Sudo-Ivan/README.md

 - [obsidian-publish-downloader](https://github.com/Sudo-Ivan/obsidian-publish-downloader) - Download markdown files and images from a Obsidian Publish Site.
 - [simplelogin-cli](https://github.com/Sudo-Ivan/simplelogin-cli) - CLI tool for Simplelogin
 - [gps-timesync](https://github.com/Sudo-Ivan/gps-timesync) - A lightweight GPS time synchronization tool for Linux, BSD, and Windows systems.
+- [linktree-viewer](https://github.com/Sudo-Ivan/linktree-viewer) - View linktrees without the tracking or analytics

+### Forks

+These are intended for myself, but feel free to use.

+[go-no-telemetry](https://github.com/Sudo-Ivan/go-no-telemetry) - The Go programming language with stripped out telemetry [cryptography-no-rs](https://github.com/Sudo-Ivan/cryptography-no-rs) - Python cryptography package without Rust.
+[Swingmusic]([Swingmusic](https://github.com/Sudo-Ivan/Swingmusic)) - Swingmusic backend with offline recommendation engine and some other things.
+[reticulum-meshchatX](https://github.com/Sudo-Ivan/reticulum-meshchatX) - a updated fork with some custom changes and experimentation.